Read-The-Question/rtq-review/src/pages/md/papers/the-manchester-grammar-school--11-plus--maths--2016--arithmetic-a.md

 Let's find the difference between the consecutive terms of the sequence.

-The difference between the terms is $1.6$.
+The difference between the terms is increasing by $1.6$.
 Hence, the sequence would be:

 $
 \begin{matrix}